When you experience an emotion, a behaviour usually comes with it.

-Here’s the thing we are neither trying to dismiss our emotions or ramp it up, just to get it in perspective for that one moment.
+Here’s the thing we are neither trying to dismiss our emotions or ramp it up to get it in perspective for that one moment.

 The ability to sit with justified emotions is a skill which can be learnt using DBT distress tolerance skills.

-Asking the questions: Does my emotion and its intensity match the facts of the situation?
+Asking the questions: Do my emotion and their intensity match the facts of the situation?
 Or does it just match my assumptions of the situation?

-DBT emotional regulation teaches people how to regulate their emotions, other DBT skills include how to tolerate distress, and effectively manage relationships.
-It also promotes mindful awareness of thoughts and feelings, which can help people understand why they feel specific emotions and how to cope with those feelings in a healthier way.
+DBT emotional regulation teaches people how to regulate their emotions; other DBT skills include tolerating distress and effectively managing relationships.
+It also promotes mindful awareness of thoughts and feelings, which can help people understand why they feel specific emotions and how to cope with those feelings healthily.

 #1 Fear of Failure

-Maladaptive behaviours: Not trying, measuring with the wrong stick
+Maladaptive behaviours: Not trying because you’re measuring with the wrong stick

 Whatever the root cause of the fear of failure may be, it can often lead to paralysis and a reluctance to take risks or try new things.
 This can then lead to missed opportunities and stagnation in one’s life and career.
 The key to overcoming this fear is first acknowledging it and then taking steps to address